-(2) The punishment for the offence in sub-article (1) shall be increased by one degree, if any one or more of the following circumstances results:
+(2) The punishment for the offence in sub-article (1) shall be increased by one degree, in each of the following cases:

-- (a) when the offender wilfully or recklessly endangered the life of the person under the age of sixteen (16) years; - (b) when the offence involves violence or grievous bodily harm on such person; - (c) when the offence is committed with the involvement of a criminal organisation within the meaning of article 83A(1); - (d) when the offender abuses of a recognised position of trust, authority or influence over the person under the age of sixteen (16) years.
+- (a) when the offender wilfully or recklessly endangered the life of the person under age; - (b) when the offence involves violence or grievous bodily harm on such person; - (c) when the offence is committed with the involvement of a criminal organisation within the meaning of article 83A(1);

-Advertisement of sexual tourism.
+Solicitation of person under age.
 Added by: VII.2010.12.
-Amended by: IV.2014.13; LXIV.2021.16.
+Amended by: IV.2014.12.
+XIII.2018.24. (d) when the offender abuses of a recognised position of trust, authority or influence over the person under age.

 208AB.
 (1) Whosoever disseminates any materials advertising the opportunity to commit any of the offences under articles 204, 204A to 204C, both inclusive, 208A(1) and 208A(1A), or is involved in the organization of travel arrangements with the purpose of committing any of the said offences, shall, on conviction, be liable to imprisonment for a term from two to five years.

-(2) The punishment for the offence in sub-article (1) shall be increased by one degree, with or without solitary confinement, if any one or more of the following circumstances results:
+(2) The punishment for the offence in sub-article (1) shall be increased by one degree, with or without solitary confinement, in each of the following cases:

-- (a) when the offender wilfully or recklessly endangered the life of the person; - (b) when the offence involves violence or grievous bodily harm on such person; - (c) when the offence is committed with the involvement of a criminal organisation within the meaning of article 83A(1); - (d) when the offender abuses of a recognised position of trust, authority or influence over the person.
+- (a) when the offender wilfully or recklessly endangered the life of the person under age; - (b) when the offence involves violence or grievous bodily harm on such person; - (c) when the offence is committed with the involvement of a criminal organisation within the meaning of article 83A(1); - (d) when the offender abuses of a recognised position of trust, authority or influence over the person under age.

 208AC.
-(1) The punishment for the offences referred to in articles 204, 204A to 204D, both inclusive, 208A(1) to 208AB, both inclusive, shall be increased by one to two degrees where any one or more of the following circumstances results:
+(1) The punishment for the offences referred to in articles 204, 204A to 204D, both inclusive, 208A(1) to 208AB, both inclusive, shall be increased by one to two degrees in each of the following cases:

-- (a) where the offence involved the use of violence or results in harm to the physical or mental health of the person; - (b) where the person under age is a vulnerable person within the meaning of sub-article (2); - (c) where the offence is committed by two or more persons acting together; - (d) in any of the circumstances described in article 202(a), (b), (c) and (h); - (e) if the offender lives with or is a member of the victim's family; - (f) if the offender has been previously convicted of an offence under this Sub-title; - (g) where the offence is committed by a member of the child's family, a person cohabiting with the child or a person who has abused a recognised position of trust or authority; - (h) where the offence was committed within the framework of a criminal organisation within the meaning of Council Framework Decision 2008/841JHA of 24 October 2008 on the fight against organised crime;
+- (a) where the offence involved the use of violence or results in harm to the physical or mental health of the person under age; - (b) where the person under age is a vulnerable person within the meaning of sub-article (2); - (c) where the offence is committed by two or more persons acting together; - (d) in any of the circumstances described in article 202(a), (b), (c) and (h); - (e) if the offender lives with or is a member of the victim's family; - (f) if the offender has been previously convicted of an offence under this sub-title; - (g) where the offence is committed by a member of the child's family, a person cohabiting with the child or a person who has abused a recognised position of trust or authority; - (h) where the offence was committed within the framework of a criminal organisation within the meaning of Council Framework Decision 2008/ 841JHA of 24 October 2008 on the fight against organised crime;

 Aggravating circumstances.
 Added by: VII.2010.12.
-Amended by: IV.2014.14; LXIV.2021.17. (i) where the offender has deliberately or recklessly endangered the life of a child:
+Amended by: IV.2014.14.